What Does a Musty Smell from My AC Actually Mean?

 The most common mold species we find in Texas ductwork:

-• Penicillium — spreads quickly and produces musty odors.
+- Penicillium — spreads quickly and produces musty odors.
 Common trigger for allergic reactions and chronic coughing.

-• Cladosporium — can grow in both warm and cool conditions.
+- Cladosporium — can grow in both warm and cool conditions.
 Found on duct liner surfaces and associated with skin and lung irritation.

 These are linked to respiratory infections, chronic coughing, headaches, worsened asthma, sinus problems, and fatigue.
 If anyone in your home has unexplained respiratory issues that improve when they leave the house, mold contamination should be investigated.
+The EPA's guidance on mold and indoor air quality explains why remediation — not cleaning alone — is required.

-Why Duct Cleaning Won't Fix This
+Why Won't Professional Duct Cleaning Fix the Mold Problem?

 I know duct cleaning sounds like the logical solution.
 It's not — and here's why:

-• Cleaning machines can tear deteriorated ducts — after 15+ years in a Texas attic, flex duct liner is brittle.
+- Cleaning machines can tear deteriorated ducts — after 15+ years in a Texas attic, flex duct liner is brittle.
 Aggressive rotating brushes rip through it, creating more holes and more problems.

-• Surface cleaning only — vacuums and brushes remove loose surface dust, but mold embedded in the fiberglass duct liner can't be extracted.
+- Surface cleaning only — vacuums and brushes remove loose surface dust, but mold embedded in the fiberglass duct liner can't be extracted.
 The roots remain.

-• Temporary at best — even if cleaning provides brief improvement, the conditions that caused the mold (condensation + deteriorated duct) remain unchanged.
+- Temporary at best — even if cleaning provides brief improvement, the conditions that caused the mold (condensation + deteriorated duct) remain unchanged.
 Mold returns within weeks.

-• Can make it worse — disturbing mold colonies without proper containment can release massive quantities of spores into your home.
+- Can make it worse — disturbing mold colonies without proper containment can release massive quantities of spores into your home.

 I tell my customers: it's like power-washing a rotting fence.
 The surface looks cleaner for a week, but the wood is still rotting underneath.
 Full ductwork replacement is the only permanent solution.